bernie-skipole/acremscope-pi/docs/index.md

 remoteaccess creates a remote ssh tunnel to webparametrics.co.uk allowing ssh access to the pi

 remscopedrivers runs remscopedrivers.py which calls indi_mr.driverstomqtt to run the indi drivers and communicates to the mqtt server

+indiclient runs a web based, password protected indi client on port 8000, for local control of the telescope.